Confirmation Bias in Social Networks: Monte Carlo simulations: determining consensus type in classic networks

-Besides analyzing the statistical relation established between $\hat{p}$ and different levels of $\tau$, I present and discuss the results of a Probit regression model in Table~\ref{tab:probit-bench} in which the dependent variable is a dummy variable that takes on the value 1 when the less-biased consensus is formed in simulation $S$ after $t$ periods of individuals interaction and the independent variables are: (i) a dummy variable called \emph{partisan centrality advantage} (PCA) that takes on value 1 if the rightist (leftist) is more central than the leftist (rightist) when $\theta\geq0.5$ ($\theta<0.5$), (ii) open-mindedness dummy (OM), (iii) the first impression dummy, (iv) the dummy variable for when $\theta_S = 0.8$, and (v) all dummy variables for all different levels of partisanship $\tau$.
+Besides analyzing the statistical relation established between $\hat{p}$ and different levels of $\tau$, Table~\ref{tab:probit-bench} presents and discusses the results of a Probit regression model wherein the dependent variable is a dummy variable that takes on the value 1 when less-biased consensus is formed in simulation $S$ after $t$ periods of agents interaction and the independent variables are (i) a dummy variable called \emph{partisan centrality advantage} (PCA) that takes on value 1 if the rightist (leftist) is more central than the leftist (rightist) when $\theta\geq0.5$ ($\theta<0.5$), (ii) open-mindedness dummy (OM), (iii) the first impression dummy, (iv) the dummy variable for when $\theta_S = 0.8$, and (v) all dummy variables for all different levels of partisanship $\tau$.
 The exercise aims at exploring the variability of these variables to assess their relative importance in terms of increasing the odds of the less biased consensus to be reached.

-Moreover, since the main goal is to understand the effect of partisanship on $\hat{p}$, I display $\hat{p}$ for different levels of $\tau$ are reported in the Table~\ref{tab:simulation}.
+Moreover, as the main goal is to understand the effect of partisanship on $\hat{p}$, Table~\ref{tab:simulation} shows $\hat{p}$ for different levels of $\tau$.

-Based on the statistical and regression analyses of the simulation data, I present some results of interest that hold only for the classic network structures presented above and for the case one draws a single pair in $\mathcal{W}$ uniformly at random (i.e. under no knowledge of $\theta$ or $\mu$).
-Even though there is no external validity of the results, it is possible to argue that the structures analyzed are sufficiently general and have similar characteristics of real-world networks.
-That said, as per the data from simulations with common prior ($\tau=0$, no partisanship), we can see that network structure has limited effect over $\hat{p}$.
+Based on statistical and regression analyses of simulation data, we present results that hold for classic network structures presented above and for the case one draws a single pair in $\mathcal{W}$ uniformly at random (i.e., under no knowledge of $\theta$ or $\mu$).
+Although simulation results are not generalized to a broader range of network topologies, the structures analyzed are sufficiently general and have similar characteristics of real-world networks.
+Hence, as per the data from simulations with common prior ($\tau=0$, no partisanship), we can see that network structure has limited effect over $\hat{p}$.
 This evidence is stated as the following result.

-\begin{result}[Topology neutrality] If society is biased ($\gamma = 1$) and have common prior (i.e., $\tau=0$), then network topology has no significant impact on $\hat{p}$. \end{result}
+\begin{result}[topology neutrality] If society is biased ($\gamma = 1$) and have common prior (i.e., $\tau=0$), then network topology has no significant impact on $\hat{p}$. \end{result}